-Dr. Rhonda Patrick was recently on Tim Ferriss podcast with a more than two hours long episode in which she discussed in painstakingly detail various topics including what she eats in a typical day, which supplements she takes, and what kind of training regimen she adopts.
+Dr. Rhonda Patrick has been recently on several podcasts such as Tim Ferriss', Joe Rogan's, and Peter Attia's with very long episodes in which she discussed in painstakingly detail various topics including what food she eats in a typical day, which supplements she takes, and what kind of training regimen she adopts.
+Together with Dr. David Sinclair, she is a big proponent of eating wholesome food to delay aging.

-I couldn't find the transcript of the episode that's why here I'm giving you the transcript of the part that would interest most the readers of this blog: what does Rhonda Patrick eat, what supplements Rhonda Patrick takes, what kind of exercises does Rhonda Patrick do.
+In this post, you will learn: what food Rhonda Patrick eat, what supplements Rhonda Patrick takes, what kind of exercises does Rhonda Patrick do.

 Rhonda Patrick' Supplements Summary